murtyjones/kiwi-react/README.md

 5. Navigate to the `kiwi-react` repo folder
 6. run `yarn` to install dependencies
 7. run `yarn start` to start the app
+8. Navigate to `localhost:3000` in your browser and you should see the app.

 NOTE: `npm` works instead of `yarn` if you prefer it.
 Just run `npm install` and `npm start`.